jesscxc/date-collator/README.md

 {{lua date_collator.lua, journal.txt, (start_year)}}

 Put in the start_year that you want to start with.
+The end_year is set to this year's.

 Going to this_dates_events.txt will load the script, run it on your journal, and output the text to the page.